 1 | I am a big fan of using step files to categorise paperwork and remind you what needs to be done.
-Categories such as 'to file', 'bills', 'follow up/action' and 'interesting reading' keep everything sorted, and because it is on your desk, it is easy enough to sort through regularly.
+Categories such as 'to file', 'bills', 'follow up/action' and 'interesting reading' keep everything sorted, and because the files are on your desk, it is easy enough to sort through regularly.
 I use a similar system with my own paperwork which you can read about here.

-2 | A filing cabinet is a great storage option for paperwork that you don't need to keep right at hand.
-The one below has 3 drawers, so stationary and items necessary for filing (e.g. labels, labeller) can live in the slimmer drawers, leaving the whole bottom drawer dedicated to colour-coded files.
+2 | A filing cabinet is a great storage option for paperwork that you don't need to have on hand on a regular basis.
+The one shown below has 3 drawers, so stationary and items necessary for filing (e.g. labels, labeller) can live in the slimmer drawers, leaving the whole bottom drawer dedicated to colour-coded files.

 3 | This larger filing cabinet has amazing storage space, and a labelled and colour-coded system is used to create 'filing zones' within the cabinet.
 This make it super-easy to see at a glance where everything is.

-4. Another great system is to utilize colour-coded binders for important personal documents.
-Keep them handy and easy to access by standing them upright in a dish organiser - I use one of these to organise my baking trays but never would have thought to use it in the home office!
+4 | Another great paper organising system is using colour-coded binders to hold important personal documents.
+Keep binders handy and easy to access by standing them upright in a dish organiser - I use one of these to organise my baking trays but never would have thought to use it in the home office!

 5 | Another option for bringing organisation and colour into your home office is to make up some quick and easy labels for folder spines in co-ordinating colours.
 Folders can be a good option for separating personal items, as long as you don't go overboard with them - too many folders will take up valuable storage space!

-6 | If there's no room in your home/home office for a filing cabinet, or you don't like the look of them, labelled boxes on open shelving are a good way to corral the paperwork and keep everything close at hand.
+6 | If there's no room in your home/home office for a filing cabinet, or you don't like the look of them, labelled boxes on open shelving are a good way to corral the paperwork and keep everything accessible.

-7. The picture below uses a similar system with the small boxes for paperwork, but also incorporates larger boxes, baskets and magazine files to categorize different items.
+7 | This pictures shows a similar organising system with the small boxes for paperwork, but also incorporates larger boxes, baskets and magazine files to categorize different items.
 And you know how much I love the Expedit!

 8 | If you're not a fan of plain magazine files, but don't want to spend a lot on decorative ones, you can buy cardboard ones (like this pack of 5 from Ikea) and cover them with wrapping paper.
-A cost-effective solution that will also add a pop of colour and keep everything organised!
+A cost-effective solution that also adds a pop of colour and keeps everything organised!

-9. One of the organising systems I recommended to my client for current paperwork is this wall newspaper rack which can be labelled on the side or front.
+9 | One of the organising systems I recommended to my client for current paperwork is a wall newspaper rack which can be labelled on the side or front.
 This gets the paper clutter up off the desk but still in sight so you can't forget about it!
-You can use one...
+You can use just one rack...